GeorgiaKt/TheaterBookingApp-using-RMI/README.md

 A Server-Client project made in Java with the use of RMI for managing the booking process in a theater.

 ## Description
+In this Theater Booking Application a client can:
+- get the available seats, per zone [list]
+- book seats [book]
+- get the total number of booked seats made by a specific name [guests]
+- cancel seats [cancel]

+The server is responsible for handling the above functionalities.

+In the specific theater there are 5 zones in total.
+For each one of them there are:
+- 100 seats in zone A (type A), each one of the seats costs 45 €
+- 200 seats in zone B (type B), each one of the seats costs 35 €
+- 400 seats in zone C (type C), each one of the seats costs 25 €
+- 220 seats in Center (type CE), each one of the seats costs 30 €
+- 70 seats on Sides (type S), each one of the seats costs 20 €

 ## How to compile
 ```